Auburn University, Auburn, AL 2017

-This three-story building is approximately 89,000 SF and will be an important addition for campus expansion.
-The L-shaped footprint sits at the corner of Lem Morrison and Donahue and will serve as a cornerstone for a new health centered area of campus as will frame the new Pharmacy Research Building and be a not-too-distant neighbor to the VCOM building.
+The three-story ,approximately 89,000 SF,the L-shaped building sits at the corner of Lem Morrison and Donahue.
+The new addition serves as a cornerstone for a new health centered area of campus that includes the new Pharmacy Research Building and neighbors the VCOM building.

-Amenities include an enclosed double height Commons area with beautiful site views, plenty of sunlight, and flexible layout for on-the-go study needs.
-Playing off the Commons and its transparent nature looking out, the site has also been designed with an amphitheater and landscaping that supports a learning environment that extends beyond the classroom.
+Building amenities include an enclosed double height Commons area with beautiful site views, plenty of natural light, and a flexible layout for any study needs.
+Playing off the Commons and its transparent nature looking out, the site is also designed with an amphitheater and landscaping that supports a learning environment that extends beyond the classroom.

 The Depot restaurant renovation

 Downtown Auburn, AL 2015